 Using such systems involves more than the simple application of codes to matching terms.
-Code allocation may be ambiguous, and the standards exist in different versions, so policies and procedures must be developed to support consistency in coding and to stipulate the versions to be used, or at least how decisions about version should be reached.
+Code allocation may be ambiguous, and the standards exist in different versions, so policies and procedures must be developed to support consistency in coding and to stipulate the versions to be used, or at least how decisions about versions should be reached.

-Autocoding mechanisms generate much discussion.
-While they may make the coding process quicker many staff feel they can too easily blur the distinctions that often have to be made between coding in one trial and in another.
-For that reason some staff prefer to use autocoding only within one trial at a time, and others are suspicious of them in general.
-Clear policies should therefore also exist to govern the use of autocoding mechanisms, if any are used.
+Autocoding mechanisms may expedite the coding process, but can blur distinctions between coding in different trials, so some centres prefer to set up autocoding for use only within one trial at a time.
+Clear policies should exist to govern the use of autocoding mechanisms, if they are used.